Vacancies

 If you’re still interested in joining us, please don’t hesitate to contact us if you have any questions or to arrange a visit.
 We look forward to hearing from you and to receiving your application.

-Brighton Hill Community School has been rated as ‘Good’ by Ofsted in our last inspection.
-We are an 11-16 Community School with over 1200 students.
-You will teach across Biology, Chemistry & Physics at both KS3 & 4, as well as a range of abilities to make a significant positive contribution to the vision of the school.
+Brighton Hill Community School has been rated as ‘Good’ with Outstanding in three of the four Ofsted categories.
+We are a coeducational 11-16 Community School with over 1250 students.
+The successful candidate will teach across KS3 and KS4 as a member of the Expressive and Performing Arts Faculty.
+You will be able to demonstrate a range of abilities and aspirations to make a significant and positive contribution to the vision of the school and faculty.

 The successful candidate will be: